Skip to Content

 Time is of the essence in any premises liability case because important evidence like surveillance footage may eventually become unavailable.
 Our personal injury lawyers will get to work immediately and help you avoid costly mistakes like accepting a settlement too early, making a recorded statement to the insurance company, or overlooking non-economic or future damages.

 We have recovered nearly $300 million for our clients in successful settlements and verdicts.
-Call us today at (601) 265-7766 to schedule a free initial consultation.
+Call us today at (601) 265-7766 to schedule an initial consultation.

 Distinguishing Between Licensees, Trespassers, and Invitees